mcmah309/containeryard/README.md

 ## Why Use ContainerYard?

+Developers constantly rewrite the same Containerfile/Dockerfile configs.
+Besides taking away developer time, these configs become hard to maintain/upgrade and adding new features feels like starting from scratch again.
 The goal of ContainerYard is to foster a library ecosystem of composable Containerfile modules.
 Users can then import these various modules with little to no configuration.
 Want Rust?
 Just add it to your `yard.yaml` file.
 Want Flutter?
 Do the same.
 With ContainerYard you should never have to define certain Containerfile configs again.
-But if you do want to do something really custom, ContainerYard does not get in your way, everything is Containerfile based.
+But if you do want to do something custom, ContainerYard does not get in your way, everything is Containerfile based and the output is a pure Containerfile.
+No need to learn a complex tool, no need to re-invent the wheel, Containerfiles and Tera templates are powerful enough.
+Just let ContainerYard be the glue.

 ## Why Use Container Yard Over Nix Flakes